Lie coalgebras and rational homotopy theory II: Hopf invariants: Applications and open questions

 \subsection{The graph complex}

-Though we relied on the classical bar complex, from the point of view of proofs using $\E(X)$, the graph complex is a much more natural home for the development of Hopf invariants.
-Basic constructions and proofs proceed in the same manner as those for the bar complex, with some arguments applying verbatim.
-The product-coproduct formula also goes through, using graph-cutting and maximal connected components in place of the standard coproduct and components in the bar complex.
-Since the quotient map $\mathcal{G}(S^n) \to \E(S^n)$ is the identity on weight one, the proof of \refT{splitcompat} applies to show that $\eta^{\mathcal{G}} = \eta^{\E} \circ p$.
-However, if we wished to use $\eta^{\mathcal{G}}$ to show that $\eta^{\E}$ is well defined we would either need an alternate, direct, proof that Hopf invariants vanish on arrow reversing and Arnold expressions, or else we would need a splitting of the quotient map $\mathcal{G}(A) \to \E(A)$.
-In modern terminology, the splitting of the quotient $B(A) \to \E(A)$ is given by the first Eulerian idempotent $e^{(1)}_*$ (\cite{Loda98} \S 4.5), which together with the other Eulerian idempotents, this splits the bar complex into the Hodge decomposition.
-It is tempting to seek a similar decomposition of the graph complex.
-Such a decomposition might give an alternate way of understanding the Eulerian idempotents.
+Though it played only an incidental role in our current development, all of our work in the bar complex and some of our work in the Lie coalgebra complex can be shifted onto the graph complex $\mathcal{G}(X)$.
+In fact, from the point of view of $\E(X)$, the graph complex is a much more natural home for the development of Hopf invariants than the bar complex.

+Constructions and proofs proceed in the same manner as those for the bar complex, with arguments establishing basic properties applying verbatim.
+Equipping the graph complex with the anti-cocommutative graph-cutting cobracket, the proof of \refT{cobracket} applies to give compatibility with Whitehead products.
+Note that \refT{cobracket} requires only a component bigrading and internal differential argument.
+In the graph complex, components are given by maximal size subgraphs.

+Furthermore, since the quotient map $\mathcal{G}(S^n) \to \E(S^n)$ is the identity on weight one, the proof of \refT{splitcompat} applies to show that $\eta^{\mathcal{G}} = \eta^{\E} \circ p$.
+However, if we wished to use $\eta^{\mathcal{G}}$ to show that $\eta^{\E}$ is well defined we would either need an alternate, direct, proof that Hopf invariants vanish on arrow reversing and Arnold expressions, or else we would need a splitting of the quotient map $\mathcal{G}(A) \to \E(A)$, whose existence is open at the moment.
+In modern terminology, the splitting of the quotient $B(A) \to \E(A)$ is given by the first Eulerian idempotent $e^{(1)}_*$ (\cite{Loda98} \S 4.5).
+Together with the other Eulerian idempotents, this splits the bar complex into the Hodge decomposition.
+It is tempting to seek a similar decomposition of the graph complex, which might give an alternate way of understanding the Eulerian idempotents.